 Andree Martsch: I always like to see how different people with great enthusiasm and great ambition to develop their own technology and implement it.
 Also, I just like this great variety of engines in the different classes and what the teams make out of it.

 pullingworld.com: What was your first Tractor Pulling event?

 Andree Martsch: That must be in Edewecht (D) in the year of 2000.

 pullingworld.com: What is your favorite Event / Pulling track?

-pullingworld.com: When and where do you have announced a Pulling event for the first time?
+pullingworld.com: When and where do you have driven a sled for the first time?

 pullingworld.com: What was your biggest success?